inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 This is our goal
 ![final](/assets/images/tutorials/cookie_cutter_tiling/clothline_final.png)

-Some tilings make the job easy, other implies more work.
-Let's start with an  easy one.

-### T -Shirt

-We start with:
+This is easy to achieve: just follow the following steps, respecting the ordering of the steps.

+For each future pattern filled shape we have a group containing :
  * shape: a close path that outlines the T-shirt
- * details: a group containing stuff to be embroidered over the filled T-Shirt
+ * Details: a group containing stuff to be embroidered over the filled shape.
+We want to embroider that after patterned fill is stitched.
- * Moulins: the tiling group that contains a single path (path8, a small triangle)
+ * Tiling: the tiling group that contains all the paths of the tiling

+ ###  Tiling LPE overview
- Let's have a look at the Tiling LPE  applied on Moulins group;
+ Let's have a look at the Tiling LPE  applied on the Tiling group of the T Shirt

 ![starting_point](/assets/images/tutorials/cookie_cutter_tiling/T-shirt-1.jpg)